vpaabo/mobilab-test-task/README.md

 ### Prerequisites

 * Flutter SDK (stable channel)
-* Android Studio with Android SDK and emulator
+* Android Studio with Android SDK and emulator (or a physical device)
 * Git

 ### Steps